LibOps/docs/docs/development/cli.md

 ### backup

-Running `libops backup` will backup the database for your LibOps environment.
+Running `sitectl backup` will backup the database for your LibOps environment.
 For example you could backup the production database by running:

 ```
-libops backup -e production
+sitectl backup -e production
 ```

 ### import db

-Running `libops import db` can get a SQL file on your local machine imported into a LibOps environment.
+Running `sitectl import db` can get a SQL file on your local machine imported into a LibOps environment.
 For example, to import a SQL file called "drupal.sql" from your local machine to development you can run:

 ```
-libops import db --file drupal.sql
+sitectl import db --file drupal.sql
 ```

 ### sync-db

-Running `libops sync-db` can copy the database from one environment into another.
+Running `sitectl sync-db` can copy the database from one environment into another.
 For example, to import the production database into development you can run:

 ```
-libops sync-db --source production --target development
+sitectl sync-db --source production --target development
 ```